Do's and Don'ts of Medicare Compliance

 Permission to Contact

 Every interaction with a potential client has a starting point.
-While agents are permitted to make unsolicited direct contact with potential enrollees via email, the email must have an opt-out option in order to remain compliant.
-Additionally, the content of any unsolicited email cannot intend to steer a recipient into choosing or retaining a plan.
+While agents are permitted to make unsolicited direct contact with potential enrollees via email, the email must have an opt-out option to remain compliant.
+Additionally, the content of any unsolicited email cannot steer a recipient into choosing or retaining a plan.
 A compliant email would promote your services rather than any specific plans.

 Agents are still not allowed to approach potential enrollees in common areas, make unsolicited phone calls, or go door to door.